Toshiba EM925A5A Review

-This microwave also did very poorly when it came to heating up the pizza, with the crusts and centers remaining cool while the rest of the pizza was piping hot.
+We were also not impressed with how this microwave heated up pizza.
+The crusts and centers remained cool while the rest of the pizza was piping hot.
 It delivered similar results with the single-serving frozen lasagna, with the right side remaining much cooler than the left or center.

 However, it was in our defrosting metric where we found the performance of the EM925A5A to be the most disappointing.
 This product not only failed to defrost the majority of the pound of ground turkey we placed in it, but it also cooked a small section.
-We were only able to scrape less than 7ounces off the block after the defrosting cycle, with the reminder still far too frozen to break apart.
+We scraped less than 7 ounces off the block after the defrosting cycle, with the reminder still far too frozen to break apart.